danielperna84/custom_homematic/README.md

 Feel free to contribute:
 - [Community blueprints](https://github.com/danielperna84/custom_homematic/blob/devel/blueprints/community)

-I (SukramJ) use these blueprints on my own system and share them with you, but i don't want to investigate in blueprints for devices, that i don't own!
+I (@SukramJ) use these blueprints on my own system and share them with you, but i don't want to investigate in blueprints for devices, that i don't own!
 Feel free to copy, improve, enhance these blueprints and adopt them to other devices, and if you like create a PR with a new blueprint.

 Just copy these files to "your ha-config_dir"/blueprints/automation